 We must turn our attention to some of the signs that your team is resisting training.
 In many ways, these signs mirror the signs of resistance to change (because learning initiatives are often perceived as change in action).

 One of the most obvious signs of resistance is if your team members are gossiping about the L&D initiative.
 While voicing dissatisfaction with training is allowable, even a positive thing if it fosters growth and improvement, gossip does not achieve those goals.
 Ultimately, it fosters resentment and can poison minds against training.

 However, it can be difficult to pinpoint gossip, particularly if your organization is still mostly remote.
-The best option is to keep tabs on the pulse of the organization and regularly solicit employee feedback, particularly regarding training and other change-heavy initiatives.
+The best option is to keep tabs on the pulse of the organization and regularly solicit employee feedback.
 Make sure you actually implement some employee feedback items, though, or you’ll ultimately drive the wedge deeper, rather than removing it.

 To be clear, there may be many reasons for low adoption/enrollment.
-For instance, if employees lack time in their daily schedule because they are simply too busy, they are unlikely to shirk job responsibilities in favor of training.
+For instance, if employees lack time in their daily schedule, they are unlikely to shirk job responsibilities in favor of training.
 It is up to management to ensure that all employees have sufficient time for training.
 This also sends the signal that training is a priority and that it’s valued by leadership, which in itself can increase adoption/enrollment.